NangNgoVan/tiktok-api-cl/docs/data-type-definition.md

 ```

 Note: structure of the permission is `subject:action`
-- `subject` which is an objective that we are going to do some `action`
+- `subject` which is an objective that we are going to to some `action`
 - `action` is what we do on `subject`
 - `*` mean all
   1. `*:read` mean this role can read all subject
   2. `feeds:*` mean this role can do every thing on subject `feeds`
   3. `comments:read` mean this role can only do action `read` on subject `comment`

-Reference (we will can using node acl to implement this):
+Reference (we will using node acl to implement this):
 https://github.com/OptimalBits/node_acl

 ### Action